IbrahimExe/VGP240_PixEngine/README.md

 # VGP240_PixEngine
-Understanding game engines by creating my own using Pix.
+Understanding Game Engines & their Visualisation Logic by creating my own using Pix.

 ## Week 1 - Intro to Pix Engine and Simple Point & Colour functions